 Rice flour can be used to make chitaps (gluten-free rice crepes), or as part of the mixture in foogias and orias.

-What other Cake Recipes Can I Try?
+What Other Cake Recipes Can I Try?

 Well, there are so many.
 You can try making a custard powder cake (I’ll add the recipe soon), coconut cake, semolina date and orange cake, bol de coc, date and walnut cake, chocolate chunk coconut cake, nutmeg cake and so many more.